bianca9901/cheers-quiz/README.md

 ## Deployment

 I cloned my ongoing codeanywhere repository that was deployed on GitHub.
-Meaning I copied the GitHub URL link and used these command’s,
+Meaning I copied the GitHub URL link and used these commands,
 ```
 cd ~/Desktop     -  redirect you to your desktop
 cd ciprojects     - redirect you to your folder with the projects